microsoft/FarmBeats-UniversityCommunity/community-members/Imperial College London/Scenario-Learning-Modules/DIY_Kits/Lab2_WaterYourPlant/Automated_irrigation/AutoIrrigation.md

 In the previous step, you have sent an email with a notification either from [IoT Central rule](../Alarm_system/IoT_Central_create_rule.md) or [your Raspberry Pi](../Alarm_system/AlarmSystem.md).
 In this step, you will modify the code to implement a water pump to water the plant.

+> All the code can be found in the [Python](../Python/) folder.
+You can also copy the script used in this step from [here](../Python/autoirrigation.py).

 ## Connection details

 1. Remember to change the connection details for the device you have just created in IoT Central.